i2-open/i2scim/README.md

 # i2scim.io

-# What is **i2scim**
+# What is **i2scim**?

-**i2scim** is a kubernetes deployable server implementation of the IETF SCIM specification for provisioning of Identities as an directory service. **i2scim** is as a generalized SCIM engine that supports configured endpoints and schemas defined in json.
+**i2scim** is a Kubernetes (K8S) deployable server implementation of the IETF SCIM specification for provisioning of Identities as an directory service. **i2scim** is as a generalized SCIM engine that supports configured endpoints and schemas defined in json.
 Unlike other SCIM implementations, **i2scim** does not have fixed resource types.
 **i2scim** reads a K8S `configMap` containing JSON formatted definitions of resources and attributes (aka SCIM Schema).
-At its core, **i2scim** is a JSON document centric engine that converts from the SCIM Restful HTTP API to backend persistance services such as MongoDb.
+At its core, **i2scim** is a JSON document centric engine that converts from the SCIM Restful HTTP API to backend persistence services such as MongoDb.

 **i2scim** is extensible in key ways:
-* It can configured to support custom attributes/claims, and object types for specific purpose applicatiosn
+* It can configured to support custom attributes/claims, and object types for specific purpose applications
 * For deployers looking to implement SCIM as a standard User provisioning API for their application, **i2scim** may be adapted to act as a gateway to internal proprietary identity APIs by implementing a custom provider.
 * It has a built in events interface that can be used to trigger async events and notifications (more to come).

 But wait, what is IETF SCIM?
-- For more information on SCIM, See [What is SCIM](#What is SCIM) below.
+- For more information on SCIM, See "What is SCIM?" below.

 ## What is i2scim useful for?
-**i2scim** is a kubernetes deployable service which can support the following scenarios:
+**i2scim** is a K8S deployable service that supports scenarios such as:
 * An extensible identity data store for customer/user accounts shared by one or more services in a kubernetes cluster.
 * An account provisioning service for integration with enterprise provisioning connectors.
-* Enhanceable to act as a gateway to an internal database or API.
+* A standardized, interoperable web gateway for an internal database or API.
-* An event engine that can be used to trigger and receibe asynchronous events via message queues such as Apache Kafka.
+* An event engine that can be used to trigger and receive asynchronous events via message queues such as Apache Kafka.

 ## How do I get started?